filips123/PWAsForFirefox/extension/README.md

 ### Managing Sites & Profiles

 You can launch, edit and remove sites, and create, edit and remove profiles, from the extension's browser action.
 Editing the site will also automatically update its manifest and icons.
+You can also search sites and profiles by their name.

 **Note:** It is not recommended to rename the existing site because this can cause problems on some systems.